PORTFOLIO - EXITED, THEN LIVE below

 I've invested in over 55 early stage companies.
 These are largely made up of deep product technology businesses, reflecting my skills and background.

 Please note: If you would like to send me an investment proposition, you must read my investment criteria first before you get in touch.

 Exited (with a return for shareholders)

 Worksnug: Sold after 5 years, returning a small amount of cash to the investors.
 Product purchased by our community manager, and continues.

 Cambridge CMOS Sensors (board observer): Sold with a 3X to 7X multiple to AMS.

 The Outside View: Sold with a 1X to 2X multiple to Rightmove plc

 Exited (with no return for shareholders)

 I have several investment failures.
-All companies had had one or more rounds of investment and had not proven a good enough product or market fit for investors to continue supporting the loss-making businesses (all comments are my opinions):
+All companies had had one or more rounds of investment and had not proven a good enough product market fit for investors to continue supporting the loss-making businesses (all comments are my own opinions):